Command R+

 Common questions about Command R+

-What types of tasks is Command R+ best suited for?
+What is Command R+ best suited for?

 What people think about Command R+